giavinh79/Plop/README.md

 ### Running Server

-1. Go to server folder, set up environment variables in your local .env file (see .env.example for attributes that you must fill in), and have working PostgresQL database you can connect to.
+1. Go to server folder, set up environment variables in your local .env file (see .env.example for attributes that you must fill in), and have a working PostgresQL database you can connect to.

 2. Set up database (requires Adonis CLI) with proper tables.
 ```
 $\server adonis migration:run
 ```
-3. Fill database with dummy test data (you can now login as a user called 'tester@gmail.com' with password 'test' with a prebuilt team.)
+3. Fill database with dummy test data (you can now login as a user called 'tester@gmail.com' with password 'test' with a prebuilt team).
 ```
 $\server adonis seed
 ```